 6. Travel Insurance: If for some unforeseen reason you must cancel your journey, your deposit is non-refundable.
 The Four Winds Society strongly recommends that you purchase travel insurance.
 One option is Travelex Insurance, which offers Trip Cancellation, Trip Interruption, Trip Delay and Baggage insurance.
 We suggest you purchase travel insurance within three weeks of your initial trip deposit for the best coverage.
-For complete details, please visit: www.travelexinsurance.com or call customer service at 1-800-228-9792 Monday – Friday 8am – 7pm CST.
-Please refer to Location 44-0014.
+For complete details, please visit: www.travelexinsurance.com or call customer service at 1-800-228-9792 Monday – Friday 8am – 7 pm CST.
+Please refer to Location 09-0821.

-11. What to bring:
+10. What to bring:

 - Sun protection: sunglasses, hat, sunscreen (SPF over 30).

-- Lightweight hiking shoes (w/ankle support are best) and good hiking socks.
+- Lightweight hiking shoes (w/ankle support are best) and good hiking socks

-- Tevas or strapped hiking sandals (optional).
+- Tevas or strapped hiking sandals (optional)

 - Daypack or waist pack.

-- Water bottle.
+- Water bottle

-- Small flashlight with extra batteries is handy.
+- Small flashlight with extra batteries is handy

 for day hikes – as with everything, what you carry IN on a hike – must be brought OUT and disposed of properly.
-Ladies, be prepared with feminine hygiene products as well.
+Bring one dress, skirt, slacks, shirt, etc. for special moments